yuelinan/codes-of-SSR/README.md

-Official implementation "Boosting Selective Rationalization with Shortcuts Discovery".
+Official implementation of "Boosting Selective Rationalization with Shortcuts Discovery".

 ## Dataset